Hypothyroidism: Symptoms, Causes & Treatment

 • Radiotherapy: Some cancer patients need to undergo radiotherapy involving the head and neck.
 This cancer treatment can affect the functioning of the thyroid gland, causing hypothyroidism.

-• Thyroiditis: Thyroiditis is the thyroid gland's inflammation.
-It occurs due to an autoimmune attack or a viral infection.
+• Thyroiditis: Thyroiditis is inflammation of the thyroid gland.
+It can occur due to an autoimmune attack or a viral infection.

 The risk factors involved are -